 5. WEATHER FORECAST

-Most weather forecast services do not focus on the haze prediction itself.
+Most weather forecast services do not focus on haze prediction itself.
 It remains a second-order weather element.
 The best way is to check the relative humidity or visibility forecast.
 It should bring a piece of relevant information about the haze density.
 In terms of the visibility forecast helpful can be a dew point forecast.
 On the other hand, the air pollution forecast is widely accessible, which has been raised in the previous article.

-The aforementioned numerical weather patterns show only a general situation in a few countries at once, which can be helpful for plan long-distance observations.
+The aforementioned numerical weather patterns show only a general situation in a few countries at once, which can be helpful for planning long-distance observations.
 There is another way to check the visual range forecast.
-An example you can see in the picture below, but I will explain it in the forthcoming article about visibility.
+An example can see in the picture below, but I will explain it in the forthcoming article about visibility.

 Haze is an important weather factor, which can affect many issues from atmospheric light scattering even to impact human health (air pollution).
-For the long-distance photography purposes haze results in the visual effect of a loss of contrast in the subject, due to the effect of light scattering through the haze particles.
+For long-distance photography purposes haze results in the visual effect of a loss of contrast in the subject, due to the effect of light scattering through the haze particles.
 For these reasons, sunrise and sunset colors appear subdued on hazy days and stars may be obscured at night.
 In some cases, attenuation by haze is so great that, toward sunset, the sun disappears altogether before reaching the horizon.
-Big haze concentration deteriorates the human health causing the eyes, nose and lungs afflictions.
+Big haze concentration deteriorates human health causing the eyes, nose, and lungs afflictions.
 Air pollution is also a hazard for expecting mothers.
 Big haze concentration modifies a light scattering in the lower part of the atmosphere making the sky brighter than it really is.
 The biggest haze concentration is related to the planetary boundary layer (unified haze) within the inversion layer may exist (layered haze).
 This text provides general knowledge only.
 Is a lot of things to develop in the next articles.